 Beyond that, we’re somewhat surprised it’s taking so long.
 As we’ve noted in countless other posts, Walt Disney World has a staffing shortage that is precluding many things from returning in line with demand.
 If there’s a “problem” in the parks right now, it’s more likely than not at least partially attributable to an insufficient number of Cast Members.

-However, we’ve also stated on numerous occasions that we expect this problem to start being resolved by mid-July 2021 and fully work itself out by late September 2021.
-Given those estimates and how lucrative Club Level is for Walt Disney World–both via direct revenue and indirectly via the clientele it attracts–we’re somewhat surprised the company isn’t trying to bring back a Club Level lounge or two later this summer.
+Given how lucrative Club Level is for Walt Disney World–both via direct revenue and indirectly via the clientele it attracts–we’re somewhat surprised the company isn’t trying to bring back all Club Level lounges before this holiday season.

 If you’re on the fence one way or the other, wondering if a Club Level stay might be a good splurge for your family, check out our Guide to Club Level Lounges at Walt Disney World.
 That presents what we think is a pretty balanced assessment of the pros & cons.
 It also offers some ideas and ways to “hack” Club Level to make the high cost a bit more palatable.